esteinig/netviewP/README.md

 **Web Visualization**

 The force-directed network loads the graph data from file, which can cause issues in Chrome.
-If you cannot see the networks in the browser, try the following.
+If you cannot see the networks in the browser, try setting up a local server.
+Eeven if you can load files normally, this is a nice way to make your visualizations available.

-In the terminal, go to the directory that contains the visualization files (.../project/d3) and set up a local server with Python 3 on the standard port 8000:
+In the terminal, go to the directory that contains the visualization files (.../project/d3) and set up a local server with Python 3 on the default port 8000:

 `python -m http.server`